princemuel/princemuel/README.md

 🔭 I’m currently working on **Notezone**, a Progressive Web App for taking notes in text and markdown

-🌱 I’m currently learning Web3 concepts such as decentralization and the blockchain (Bitcoin for now) via BTrust Builders and the Bitcoin Dev Project.
+🌱 I’m currently learning Web3 concepts: decentralization and the blockchain (Bitcoin for now) via BTrust Builders and the Bitcoin Dev Project.

 🌱 I'm also interested in how networks work, cybersecurity, and AI related subjects such as Neural networks and Computer Vision